hashicorp/consul/.github/CONTRIBUTING.md

 ## Testing

-You can run tests locally by typing `make test`.
+Before submitting changes, run **all** tests locally by typing `make test`.
 The test suite may fail if over-parallelized, so if you are seeing stochastic failures try `GOTEST_FLAGS="-p 2 -parallel 2" make test`.

+Certain testing patterns such as creating a test `Client` in the `api` pkg or a `TestAgent` followed by a session can lead to flaky tests.
+More generally, any tests with components that rely on readiness of other components are often flaky.

+Our makefile has some tooling built in to help validate the stability of single or package-wide tests.
+By running the `test-flake` goal we spin up a local docker container that mirrors a CPU constrained version of our CI environment.
+Here we can surface uncommon failures that are typically hard to reproduce by re-running tests multiple times.

+The makefile goal accepts the following variables as arguments:

+* **FLAKE_PKG** Target package (required)

+* **FLAKE_TEST** Target test

+* **FLAKE_CPUS** Amount of CPU resources for container

+* **FLAKE_N** Number of times to run tests

+Examples:
+`make test-flake FLAKE_PKG=connect/proxy`
+`make test-flake FLAKE_PKG=connect/proxy FLAKE_TEST=TestUpstreamListener`
+`make test-flake FLAKE_PKG=connect/proxy FLAKE_TEST=TestUpstreamListener FLAKE_CPUS=0.15 FLAKE_N=30`

+The underlying script dumps the full Consul log output to `test.log` in the directory of the target package.
+In the example above it would be located at `consul/connect/proxy/test.log`.

+Historically, the defaults for `FLAKE_CPUS` (30) and `FLAKE_N` (0.15) have been
+sufficient to surface a flaky test.
+If a test is run in this environment and it does not fail after 30 iterations, it should be sufficiently stable.

 ## Vendoring